 Kenneth is the Chairman of the Advisory Committee to the Professional Conduct Council established under the Legal Profession Act.
-He is a Fellow of the Insolvency Practitioners Association of Singapore, a member of the Admissions Committee of the Law Society of Singapore, and an accredited Associate Mediator with the Singapore Mediation Centre.
+He is a Fellow of the Insolvency Practitioners Association of Singapore, a member of the Admissions Committee and Insolvency Practice Committee of the Law Society of Singapore, and an accredited Associate Mediator with the Singapore Mediation Centre.

 - Acted for a Singapore government statutory board in SIAC arbitration proceedings involving cross-border claims against a number of media and film production companies in connection with the financing of at least US$200 million in film production and related work, successfully obtaining worldwide mareva injunctions / freezing orders in the Singapore High Court against the defendants’ assets, and successfully obtaining a winding up order against the defendant companies.

 - Advised the Agent and Syndicate Lenders to PT Berlian Laju Tanker Tbk (“BLT”) under a secured and guaranteed US$685 million facility in the Restructuring Deal of the Year (IFLR Asia Awards 2016).
 BLT, an Indonesian company dual-listed on the Singapore and Indonesian Stock Exchanges had total liabilities in the region of US$2.4 billion and was successfully restructured by way of Singapore Schemes of Arrangement, US Chapter 15 proceedings, and Indonesian PKPU proceedings.